-Children with underlying cardiac disease are at increased risk of some vaccine preventable diseases, including influenza and invasive pneumococcal disease (IPD).
+Children with underlying cardiac disease are at increased risk of vaccine preventable diseases when compared to children with no cardiac disease.
+This includes influenza and invasive pneumococcal disease (IPD).
 IPD includes pneumonia, meningitis and bacteraemia, with those at highest risk being children with cyanotic heart disease or cardiac failure.
-Children under 17 years with cardiac disease are nearly 5 times more likely to get pneumococcal pneumonia compared to children with no at risk conditions (see Resources).

-- If children with cardiac disease have received blood products and/ or immunoglobulin (e.g. Kawasaki’s disease), live vaccines may need to be delayed. (see Live Attenuated Vaccines & Immunoglobulins or Blood Products)
+- If children with cardiac disease have received blood products and/or immunoglobulin, live vaccines may need to be delayed [see Resources]

-- If they are asplenic or have hyposplenism, some additional vaccines are recommended. (see Asplenia/Hyposplenia)
+- If children are also asplenic or have hyposplenism, some additional vaccines are recommended [see Resources]

 - Vaccines should be given within recommended timeframes unless contraindicated due to medical treatment, including surgery (discuss with your treating doctor).

 - Recommended time intervals for vaccination before and after surgery –

 - Before surgery – 1 week for inactive vaccines; 3 weeks for live vaccines (e.g. MMR, Varicella)

 - After surgery – delay vaccination for 1 week

 - Additional vaccines –

 - Influenza vaccine: all cardiology patients are recommended to receive influenza vaccine annually from 6 months of age.
 Two doses are required in the first year of vaccination for children <9 years